 Advanced Features with Azure Bastion Standard Tier

-- Session recording (preview): Record sessions for compliance or training
+Session recording (preview): Record sessions for compliance or training, supporting frameworks such as the NIST Cybersecurity Framework

 Bastion Setup and Networking Best Practices